 The path and peninsula end above Kaimarama Bay, where I take a breather under a red pohutukawa so full of bees collecting nectar that the tree hums louder than the lapping of little waves.
 Ahh, Northland; I love it.

 How to get there

 Mimiwhangata, in Helena Bay, is 50km north-east of Whangarei.
 It's approximately 60km from Mimiwhangata to Rawhiti.
 The roads are not sealed at either end of the journey.

-Reported by Liz Light for our AA Directions Autumn 2014 issue
+Reported by Liz Light for our AA Directions Winter 2014 issue